jmbluethner/ctfbuddy/README.md

   - Detailed Cookie analysis.
   - Detailed Local Storage analysis.
   - Checks for all embedded sources, such as JS.
+  - XSS Injection tester.
 - Stylish CLI look

+---

+_Developed with ♥️ and ☕ by jmbluethner_